sephora-k212/cyclistic-bike-share-analysis/README.md

 ## Tools & Methods Used
 - **R** for cleaning and preparing over 5 million rows of trip data
-- **BigQuery SQL** to efficinetly query large datasets and generate summary tables
+- **BigQuery SQL** to efficiently query large datasets and generate summary tables
 - **Tableau** for dashboard visualisation, to visualise trends and support final recommendations

 The full case study report and interactive Tableau Dashboard are available on my [portfolio website](datascienceportfol.io/sephorakelonga)

+## Repository Contents
+- `/scripts/` - R scripts for data cleaning and wrangling
+- `/sql/` - full BigQuery SQL queries used in analysis
+-  └── `/summary-tables/` – final summary table queries
+- `/Screenshots/` - screenshots of raw data, R scripts and SQL queries, technical errors, processes and solutions, Tableau dashboard snippets